 Previous and current research

 Metabolomics, the study of the chemical fingerprints left by cellular processes, is considered as a crucial research area, promising to advance our understanding of cell biology, physiology, and medicine.
-In the last years, metabolomics has progressed from cataloguing chemical structures to answering complex biomedical questions.
+In the recent years, metabolomics has progressed from cataloguing chemical structures to answering complex biomedical questions.
 The next frontier now lies in spatial metabolomics, where the challenge is to map the whole metabolome with cellular and sub-cellular spatial resolution and to develop a mechanistic understanding of metabolic processes in space, at the levels of cell populations, organs, and organisms.